Magnetic Slime Recipe & Science Experiment

 The iron filings cause this slime to be magnetic.
-Iron is one of three elements (cobalt – Co, iron – Fe, and nickel – Ni) that are magnetic at room temperature.
+Iron is one of three elements (cobalt – Co, iron – Fe, and nickel – Ni) that is magnetic at room temperature.

-The solution of school glue with borax and water produces a putty-like material that’s elastic and flows very slowly.
+Slime’s combination of school glue with borax and water produces a putty-like material that’s elastic and flows very slowly.
 The glue is actually made of a polymer material.
 In simplest terms, a polymer is a long chain of identical, repeating molecules.
 You can use the image of tiny steel chains to understand why this polymer behaves the way it does.
-Each link in a chain is a molecule in the polymer and one link is identical to another.
+Each link in a chain is a molecule in the polymer; one link is identical to another.
 When the chains are in a pile and you reach in to grab one, that’s what you get: one.
-If you dump them on the floor, they’re not connected to each other so they spread out everywhere like water.
+If you dump the chains on the floor, they’re not connected to each other, so they spread out everywhere like water.
 The strands flow over each other like the liquid glue in the bowl.
-Something caused a change, however.

 Let’s say you toss a few trillion tiny, round magnets into the pile of steel chains.
-Now when you reach in to grab one strand, you grab hundreds because the magnets have linked the strands together.
+Now, when you reach in to grab one strand, you’ll grab hundreds.
+That’s because the magnets have linked those chain strands together.
 If the molecules stick together at a few places along the strand, then the strands are connected to each other and the substance behaves more like a solid.
 Sodium tetraborate is the chemical in borax that hooked the polymers in the glue together to form the putty-like material.
-This process is called cross-linking.
+This process is called “cross-linking.”

-The magnet is very strong but something prevents the iron filings from leaving the slime and clinging to the magnet.
+The magnet is very strong; however, something prevents the iron filings from leaving the slime and clinging to the magnet.
 The slime holds onto the iron filings by adhesion.
 Adhesion is a force that holds molecules of different substances together.
 In addition to adhesion, the slime polymer is bonded by cohesion.
 That’s a force that holds molecules of the same substance together.
-It’s the combination of magnetism pulling one way and adhesion and cohesion pulling the other that results in the weird, stretchy “volcanoes” appearing when you hover the magnet near the slime.
+It’s the combination of magnetism pulling one way and adhesion and cohesion pulling the other that results in the weird, stretchy “volcanoes” that appear when you hover the magnet near the magnetic slime.
 So much is happening in such a small space!

 Here is a Variation on the Recipe Above